Transport and Equilibrium in Non-Conservative Systems: Appendix A

+our aim is to show that the difference, $\|\psi_{\bullet}\|_{\mathcal D_{2}} - \|\psi_{\star}\|_{\mathcal D_{2}}$, is either negative or of order unity.
 We remark that in contrast to the preceding analysis, there is no reason to expect matching with powers of $h$.
 Thus, we will be working directly with $h\psi_{\star}$, $h\psi_{\bullet}$, etc., even though, at times, appearances of $h$, e.g., multiplying both sides of an equation, may seem redundant.

-The preliminary challenge arises from the ranks of the inhomogeneous terms.
+The preliminary challenge arises from the inhomogeneous terms.
 We define $r_{\bullet}$ and $s_{\bullet}$ via:

 Our first goal is an estimate on their $\mathcal D_{2}$ norms.
 We start by invoking the relevant length scale for these problems: \begin{definition} Let $p_{0} = p_{0}(h)$ be such that

 while without the last shell,